 - Pack your own lunch.
 If you’re lucky, your mom or older sibling can help you with this.

 - Control or stop your vices, especially smoking, since it may lead you to spend hundreds weekly.
 And it’s not good for your health.

 - Buying groceries?
 Eat first.
 This will help you stay within your budget.

 - Ride jeepneys with pride.
 It’s not about whether you can afford taxis or ridesharing services.
 It’s about your humility and willingness to be as practical as possible.

 - Not in a rush?
 Say no to tricycles and walk.

 - Rather than purchasing extra pens, notebooks, or even socks, learn how to organize your supplies to avoid losing them in the first place.

 - Have extra gadgets and accessories lying around?
-Sell them on OLX or anywhere similar.
+Sell them.